Electronic Routing for Grant Applications / Internal Approvals Using Cayuse 424

 Preparations for Routing

-Note: all delegations by faculty PIs and Department Chairs require a one-time completion of the Routing Delegation form.
+Note: all delegations by faculty PIs and Department Chairs require a one-time completion of the Delegation Routing form, which should be returned to email@example.com

 Creating a Routing Chain

 Routing Chains are created at the same instant that a proposal is created.
-The routing chain may be accessed within a Cayuseproposal through the Proposal Management section found at the bottom of the navigation panel.
-The routing chain may also beaccessed via the green arrow on blue page icon in the upper right hand corner of a proposal.
+The routing chain may be accessed within a Cayuse proposal through the Proposal Management section found at the bottom of the navigation panel or the second icon from the left in the upper right hand corner of a proposal.

-The name of the PI on the grant is auto-filled as the first person on the chain.
-In most departments, each proposal created willhave a fuller, albeit generic, routing chain produced automatically.
+The name of the PD/PI on the grant is auto-filled as the first person on the chain.
+In most departments, each proposal created will have a fuller, albeit generic, routing chain produced automatically.
 Click on the “Edit Chain?” icon in the upper right to add more steps in the chain.
 If, at any point in the grant submission process, you need to add or edit the names on the list, just click on that same icon.

 The suggested order of the routing chain is shown below.
-If the business rules of your department call for a change in this order,you may change it according to your needs.
+If the business rules of your department call for a change in this order, you may change it according to your needs.
 Additional necessary (or desired) steps in the chain should be inserted into the routing chain before routing is initiated.
-These steps may include CCI, Animal Institute, EH&S, etc. However, the PI must be the first stepin the chain, Grant Accounting should be the next to last step in each chain, and the Department of Finance (AOR) must be the last.
+These steps may include IRB (CCI), IACUC, EH&S, etc. However, the PD/PI must be the first step in the chain, OGS-Budget should be the second to last step in each chain, and the Authorized Organizational Representative must be the next to last (FCOI--Financial Conflict of Interest Office is the very last.
+However, you will have the ability to submit prior to their approval):

-2. Additional PIs (on Multiple PI Grants only).
-Only Einstein PIs will be included on the routing chain.
-Additional PIs who are not Einstein faculty will not be placed in the chain.
+2. Additional PD/PIs (on Multiple PD/PI Grants only).
+Only Einstein PD/PIs will be included on the routing chain.
+Additional PD/PIs who are not Einstein faculty will not be placed in the chain.
 Their approval will be inferred from sub-award documentation.

 3. Departmental Chair (Insert name of Chair or request that a separate profile be created for routing only.)

-For most departments, when needed, the following steps should be inserted AFTER the Deans Office:
+6. For most departments, when needed, the following steps should be inserted AFTER the Deans Office.

 EH&S (Environmental Health and Safety)

-If the Departmental Administrator chooses to be a step in the chain, he/she may be inserted anywhere that makes the most sense foryour department.
-For many administrators, being inserted into the chain immediately before Grant Accounting allows for changes to bemade to the budget right up to the full budget review.
+If the Departmental Administrator chooses to be a step in the chain, he/she may be inserted anywhere that makes the most sense for your department.
+For many administrators, being inserted into the chain immediately before OGS-Budget allows for changes to be made to the budget right up until the time for full budget review.

 When Should Routing Begin?
 What is Required?

-Proposals should be routed for internal review and approval at least 10 days before the application deadline.
-The following must be includedin the Cayuse proposal file before routing begins:
+Proposals should be routed for internal review and approval at least 8 days before the application deadline.
+The following must be included in the Cayuse proposal file before routing begins:

 Completed form pages.
 In the SF424 NIH application this includes: